soojiyou/REACT-REDUX-5-Capstone-Netflix/README.md

 ## Key Features:

-Movie recommendations on the main page
+* Movie recommendations on the main page
-Movie search functionality
+* Movie search functionality
-Sorting options for movies by vote average, release date, and popularity Filtering options for movies by release year range, IBM score range, and genre Detailed movie information, including summary, related movies, reviews, and trailers
+* Sorting options for movies by vote average, release date, and popularity
+* Filtering options for movies by release year range, IBM score range, and genre
+* Detailed movie information, including summary, related movies, reviews, and trailers

+## Plan for this project:
+Plan (making Netflix)
+1. 3 pages: main homepage, movie page, movie detail page
+2. banner on homepage
+3. Main page:
+    3-1.
+3 movie lists by category ( popular, top rated, upcoming )
+    3-2. when the mouse pointer on each movie, user can see brief movie information ( title, genre, rate, popularity, whether it's rated R. )
+    3-3. movie list can be slided to show next movies 3-4.
+Users can view detailed information about the movie by clicking on the movie card (Movie Detail page).
+    3-5.
+User can search movie. sort, filter
+4. Movie detail page:
+    4-1. the movie poster, title, rating, popularity, whether it's rated R, a summary of the plot, budget, date, time, reviews, trailers, related movies, and more.
+    4-2. trailer, review, related movies

 ## Technologies and Tools Used:

-React for building user interfaces
+* React for building user interfaces
-Redux for managing application state
+* Redux for managing application state
-TMDB API for fetching movie data
+* TMDB API for fetching movie data
-React-bootstrap for responsive design and UI components Fortawesome icons for enhancing the app's design Netlify for deployment
+* React-bootstrap for responsive design and UI components
+* Fortawesome icons for enhancing the app's design
+* Netlify for deployment

 ## Achievements:

-Successfully implemented search and filtering options to improve user experience Created a visually appealing and functional Netflix clone Utilized modern web development techniques and best practices Deployed the app using Netlify for easy access and updates
+* Successfully implemented search and filtering options to improve user experience
+* Created a visually appealing and functional Netflix clone
+* Utilized modern web development techniques and best practices
+* Deployed the app using Netlify for easy access and updates